Frequently Asked Questions

 What do we mean by FREE dental care?

-Young people are entitled to free basic dental care from 0 until their 18th birthday.
+Young people are entitled to free basic dental care from birth until their 18th birthday.

 What is free basic dental care?